john-kurkowski/git-subtree-remote/README.md

 ### Pull

-Same as `git subtree pull`, but you don't have to remember the remote.
-Or it can find and update _all_ your subtrees.
+Add or update the given subtrees.

 ```zsh
 git subtree-update pull (path/to/some/subtree/prefix...|--all)
 ```

+If the subtree doesn't exist, this is the same as `git subtree add`, but it looks up the GitHub remote for you.

+If the subtree exists, same as `git subtree pull`, but you don't have to remember the remote.
+Or it can find and update _all_ your subtrees.

 ### Advanced